muratk5n/thirdwave/en/README.md

 ---

 *Andor* feels like an SNL sketch in a *Star Wars* backdrop.
-That's how amateurish this thing looks.
+Purposely amateurish with the occasional big star (S. Skarsgard).

 ---